Alignak-monitoring-contrib/alignak-backend/docs/run.rst

 The Alignak backend logs its activity in two files that are located in */usr/local/var/log*:

-* *alignak_backend-access.log* contains all the API HTTP requests
+* *alignak-backend-access.log* contains all the API HTTP requests

-* *alignak_backend-error.log* contains the other messages: start, stop, activity log, ...
+* *alignak-backend-error.log* contains the other messages: start, stop, activity log, ...

+.. warning:: If you do not have those files when the backend is started, make sure that the user account used to run the backend is allow to write in the */usr/local/var/log* directory ;)

 Developer mode